QINQINKONG/PyWBGT/README.md

 # PyWBGT

-This repository contains Cython source code that can be used to estimate wet bulb globe temperature (WBGT) from datasets of standard meterological measurements using models developed by Liljegren et al (2008) [1].
+This repository contains Cython source code for estimating wet bulb globe temperature (WBGT) from datasets of standard meterological measurements using models developed by Liljegren et al (2008) [1].

 ****
 ### What is WBGT?